abl/pTOTP/README.md

 ## Building

-Modify `src/config.h` to match your timezone (remember to adjust for DST) and your base32-encoded secret key.
+Modify `src/config.h` to match your timezone (remember to adjust for DST) and your base32-encoded secret key (the four groups of four letters from https://accounts.google.com/b/0/SmsAuthConfig - make sure to remove the spaces and capitalize the letters.)

 ## Usage